jundalisay/superb/content/en/social/economics/end-of-capitalism.md

   - Precision Equipment Fund
 - etc

-Investors, such as the Arab sheik, can then park his money in a fund that he likes, in a country that he likes.
+Investors, such as the Arab sheik, can then park their money in a fund that they like, in a country that they like.
 If a country can define 1 million industries, then each can have its own fund.
 The sheik can then have 1 million investment options.

-There is still **a gaming element** since not all funds will succeed equally, yet not all funds will fail unless the country is totally mismanaged.
+There is still **a gaming element** since not all funds will succeed equally.
+Yet not all funds will fail unless the country is totally mismanaged.
 This will allow people to enjoy such a childish pleasure*.

 > *Not all investors are rich.
 Some just use their savings in the hopes of striking it rich quickly.